ps-developers-sandbox/GitHubFundamentals/HOL/01_Discussions.md

 # 🔨 Hands-on: Using with GitHub Discussions

-In this hands-on lab you will practice collaboration with other team members using GitHub Discussions.
+In this hands-on lab, you will practice collaborating with other team members using GitHub Discussions.

 > **Note**
 > Use markdown to express yourself.
 Use as many markdown features as possible.